UC graduate students and postdocs!

 UC Berkeley

-Andrew Green, Ph.D., Associate Director Graduate Students and Special Projects, UC Berkeley Career Engagement
+Andrew Green, Ph.D., Associate Director Graduate Students and Special Project, UC Berkeley Career Engagement

 At the interview stage, your accomplishments no longer speak for you; so join us to get advice on how to convey your value.
 This session covers the structure of a typical interview in biotech, how to prepare, how to respond to typical interview questions, advice to avoid common mistakes and Q&A we're well answer your questions.